miki4148/nixie_driver_dren/README.md

 ## Miscellaneous

-TODO:  y LaTeX does not work in md?!
+TODO:  y LaTeX does not work in md on mobile?!

 ![](files/NixieDriverEvenSmallerNoDot/img/NixieDriverModule_AllLayers.png)